KrisChan33/Obstacle-Odyssey-3D/README.md

 <i>Increasing difficulty</i>: As the game progresses, the levels become more challenging, with more complex obstacles and challenges.
 The user interface may include a map of the level, showing the player's progress and any upcoming obstacles or challenges.

+<i>Time-based challenges</i>: Some levels may have a time limit, requiring the player to complete a task within a certain amount of time.
+The user interface may display a timer, as well as any bonuses the player can collect to extend their time.
 ### Built With</p>

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.